DanielMFernandes/CCNA_Course_Notes/Course_Notes/Rapid_Spanning_Tree_Protocol.md

 WHAT IS RAPID PER-VLAN SPANNING TREE PLUS?

 > RSTP is not a time-based spanning tree algorithm like 802.1D.
-Therefore, RSTP offers an improvment over teh 30 seconds or more 802.1D takes to move a link to forwarding.
+Therefore, RSTP offers an improvement over the 30 seconds or more 802.1D takes to move a link to forwarding.
 The heart of the protocol is a new bridge-bridge handshake mechanism, which allows ports to move directly to forwarding

 ---